gilatoes/arduino-optiga-trust-x/README.md

 ### E07calculateSignVerifySign
 calculateSignVerifySign demonstrates signature generation and signature verification methods of the library.
 This example shows two modes of operation:
-1) Calculate a signature using manufacturer private key, the result value is then verified  against the public key
+1) Calculate a signature using manufacturer private key, the resulted value is verified against the public key.
-2) Generate a public-private keypair and store the latter inside one of Object IDs of the Trust X, then sign the digest giving only the latter Object ID, the result value is then verified  against the public key.
+2) Generate a public-private keypair and store the latter inside one of Object IDs of the Trust X, then sign the digest giving only the latter Object ID, the result value is verified against the public key.

-For the verification three methods are available:
+For the verification, three methods are available:
 1) with a given raw public key
 2) with Object ID pointing to the memory slot where the public key is located,
 3) if neither Object ID nor raw public key were specified, the function will use a default Object ID with manufacturer public key certificate.